 Things to do in Sitges

 There is an endless choice of things to do in Sitges to make the most of your time on a short break or workation.
-Whether you’re into history, gastronomy or beach-going, here are some ideas for activities in Sitges.
+Whether you’re into history, gastronomy or beach-going, here are some of the must-visit attractions in Sitges to add to your itinerary.

 Wander the charming old town